-Although the lake-wide vegetation surveys conducted by PLM and MDNR documented between 10 and 20 aquatic plant taxa growing in Crooked Lake (Table 2), we documented only 6 plant taxa growing in the study plots (Table 3).
+Although recent lake-wide vegetation surveys conducted by PLM and MDNR documented between 10 and 20 aquatic plant taxa growing in Crooked Lake (Table 2), we documented only 7 submersed plant taxa growing in the study plots (Table 3).
 This is not surprising given the much smaller area surveyed within the study plots relative to the lake-wide survey.
-However, the taxa that we found in the plots were generally the most common plants found during the lake-wide surveys.
+However, the submersed taxa that we found in the plots were generally the most common plants found during the lake-wide surveys.
 Consequently, our findings likely provide a very good indication of the potential response of the aquatic plant community in Crooked Lake if milfoil is effectively controlled.
+Table 3 summarizes plant measurements averaged across all 6 study plots.
+Based upon this analysis, only two plants were consistently found growing densely in the plots (indicated by greater biovolume), namely coontail (C. demersum) and muskgrass (Chara sp.).
+Although these lake-wide averages are useful for predicting the overall pattern of plant growth in the lake, they do not tell the whole story.
+Plant growth differed greatly among the 6 plots (as indicated by the relatively high standard error associated with some of the values reported in Table 3).
+Furthermore, we did not randomly select the locations of the plots, so these lake-wide statistics are a bit dubious.
+Consequently, it is important that we also look at how these measures differed across the 6 plots for each of the plant taxa to see if we can find any additional patterns to the plant growth.